cased/skyline/README.md

    - Add them to your `.gitignore`
    - Never commit them to version control
    - Follow your organization's security practices for credential management

+Note that `skyline` does not handle the webhooks for your GitHub App itself, only the creation of the app.
+You'll still need a smee or ngrok channel for that.
+However, I have a couple ideas to make that more automatable as well and may fold them into `skyline`.

 ## Default settings